top of page

 Group eco-therapy weaving ecological awareness and strengthening relationships with Nature, self, and community.

-This nature-based practice offers valuable opportunities to connect more deeply with the natural world around us, where we live, work, or play.
+Join us to experience the restorative power of nature and find balance amidst the pressures of city life.
+These nature-based practices offer valuable opportunities to connect more deeply with the natural world around us, near where we live, work, or play.

 Nature has the potential to be our healer, teacher, and source of wise counsel.
 Spending time in natural settings, like parks or gardens, can stimulate the parasympathetic nervous system, promoting a calming "rest-and-digest" state that reduces stress and supports healing.
 Our ecotherapy sessions are designed to deepen this experience and enhance the wellbeing benefits.
 Participating in a small group adds the bonus of social connection and mutual support, enriching the overall experience.